 This project meets the criteria established in the County Executive's memorandum governing capital budget requests.
-The specific criteria this project addresses includes (1) promotion of infrastructure improvements which increase efficiencies, streamline government operations and extend the useful life of existing infrastructure; (2) submission of projects which address critical health and safety needs; and (3) submission of projects which are funded with State aid.
+The specific criteria this project addresses includes (1) submission of projects which are funded with State aid; and (2) new projects that provide efficiencies and long term revenue generation.

-Based on enrollment projections, revenues are estimated to total \$1,669,827 in the first year of operation.
-Annual operating expenses due to increased staffing, supplies and materials, and utility costs will total approximately \$980,972.
-This results in an overall profit of \$688,855.
+Based on enrollment projections, revenues are estimated to total \$1,827,438 in the first year of operation.
+Annual operating expenses due to increased staffing, supplies and materials, and utility costs will total approximately \$984,019.
+This results in an overall profit of \$843,419.
 A summary of these calculations follows.